Hosting the Middle East Network Operator Group Meeting and Peering Forum (MENOG)

 - Section B deals with the requirements and expectations from the “ICT Partner”

-- Sections C & D deal with the plenary and social venues that fall under the responsibility of the MENOG secretariat and are financed by the meeting budget and sponsors
+- Sections C and D deal with the Plenary and social venues that fall under the responsibility of the MENOG secretariat and are financed by the meeting budget and sponsors

 A. MENOG Host Requirements:

 The prospective MENOG host is expected to provide or cover the expenses of the following:

 - A suitable venue for the MENOG workshops (the list of requirements for the workshop venue is provided in section A.1)

 - Two coffee breaks and one lunch break for 50-60 people for each of the three workshop days

 - Administrative support – for example visa invitation letters for participants

 - Dedicating at least two locals to assist with the registration desk for the Plenary

 The prospective host must also be willing to support the MENOG secretariat in the following: